 The Interactive Monitor for z/OS

 IMON is a real-time system monitor for IBM's flagship Operating System family.
 It has been under continuous development since 1981, and has been a Prycroft Six proprietary product since 1986.
 The latest version of IMON can be downloaded from this page.
-Versions of IMON for MVS/XA, MVS/ESA, older releases of OS/390 and some Fujitsu operating systems can also be supplied if needed.
-IMON/370 can be downloaded from the VS2 Software page.
+This version is for the latest z OS releases, but could probably be made to work on older pre-z OS releases if you could find any.
+IMON/370 for OS/VS2 3.8 can be downloaded from the VS2 Software page.

 IMON usually runs as a command under TSO, although it can function as a started task driving a local 3270 terminal with EXCP.
 IMON uses full screen I/O and exploits 3270 features to provide information in a high density format which is nonetheless very readable.
 Extra optional started tasks can be run to accumulate historical data which can then be examined in an interactive fashion.

 Once familiar with its operation, an IMON user can usually navigate to the specific display of interest with a single command string.
 This command string can also be specified as the TSO command operand, so that a specific display can be requested with the IMON invocation.
 Because IMON is so responsive to input, information of interest can quickly be located and evaluated.
 It is possible to exit IMON and resume other TSO work very easily and quickly, so IMON provides rapid access to data without intruding on your work patterns.